shriramdevanathan/ToyWeatherSimulator/README.md

 13. The flow starts from MainApp.java.

 14. I also wrote a simple Statistics helper to help me with Variance and SD calculations.

+15. Personally, I thought Apache Commons Math's implementation of multi linear regression is giving better results than JAMA library.(just compared it with actual data from forecast websites and commons seemed to be closer).

 Further Scope(What I WOULD HAVE loved to do):